jtucci/AppStore/README.md

 ### Installation

-Install Cocoa Pods
+Install Cocoa Pods if not already installed.

 `sudo gem install cocoapods`

-Install necessary pods
+Install necessary pods by running command in project folder.

 `pod install`

 Open AppStore.xcworkspace in XCode and run

+Project is currently updated for Swift 5.